Fingerling42/Fingerling42/README.md

 - Earned bachelor's (2012) and master's (2018) degrees in Intelligent Technologies in Robotics at ITMO University.

 ### 💼 Experience
-- Currently a Scientific Administrator at Robonomics Network (since 2021)
+- Currently Robotics Researcher at Robonomics Network (since 2021)
-- Worked as a Technical Analyst at Innopolis University and as an Engineer at ITMO University
+- Worked as Technical Analyst at Innopolis University and as Engineer at ITMO University
 - LinkedIn: https://www.linkedin.com/in/ivan-berman/

 ### 🗃️ Responsibilities: